 Section 85 of the Local Government Act, 2001 allows for an agreement to be put in place regarding the carrying out of functions by one local authority on behalf of another.
 Section 86 of the Act allows for the joint discharge of functions between two or more local authorities.
-Schedule 2.1.20 of the service contact requires that Cork County Council shall enter into a Section 85/86 agreement with at least one other city or county council by the end of 2011.
-At the time of the audit, a Section 85 order was in place regarding the official controls carried out in Cork City.
+Schedule 2.1.20 of the service contact requires that Wexford County Council shall enter into a Section 85/86 agreement with at least one other city or county council by the end of 2011.
+At the time of the audit, this was not in place.